eloparco/LaTazza/design_document.md

 Consumption : +toString() : String

-note right of DataImpl : Facade
+note right of DataImpl : Facade note "Implements Serializable" as N1
+Transaction .
+N1
+N1 .
+Employee
+N1 ..
+Beverage
 ```

 A design pattern is used: *Facade*.
 The *DataImpl* class provides an easier usage of the package to the client, hiding the details of its composition.
 It is of course the unique public class in the package; all the others have package visibility.

+For the data persistence, *transactions*, *employees* and *beverages* are serialized by the *DataImpl* class after being created (appended to the respective file).
+Also *laTazzaAccount* is serialized after each modification, but it overwrites the respective file.
+At boot time, data are loaded from the *DataImpl* class (*loadData()* called by the constructor).
+This ensures also an easy portability from a PC to another one (NFR4).

 ## latazza.exceptions